Skip to content

 “Payment Card and Third Party Network Transactions”

 This form reports payments from credit card transactions and third-party networks like PayPal.It tracks income from these sources, ensuring it’s reported correctly.You run an online store and received $25,000 in payments through PayPal.
-PayPal sends you a 1099-K. This form helps you report the income and stay compliant with tax laws.
+PayPal sends you a 1099-K. As such, this form helps you report the income and stay compliant with tax laws.

 1099-OID